xiersa/xiersa/README.md

 Thanks for visiting me.
 I’m a full stack api caller. 🤣

 - I’m currently working at Thunisoft(DaLian China).
-- I’m currently learning VUE@3.
+- I’m learning webgl recently.
 - You can contact me with: ltymxty@gmail.com

-Recently looking for a new opportunity.Feel free to ask me anything.💬
+And I’m looking for a new opportunity now.Feel free to ask me anything.💬

 ps. my skills are:
-- vue2, vue-router, vuex, less, sass, echart
+- vue2/3, vue-router, vuex, less, sass, echart
 - java, spring boot, mybatis
 - jenkins, docker